Common Warnings and Errors

 No valid values

 This error indicates that your input has no valid inputs, usually due to an overly restriction precondition.
 For example, the precondition (< 3 x 2) excludes all inputs.
-The solution is to fix the precondition or input program.
+You should fix either the precondition or the input program.